phicus/krill-user-guide/docs/src/krill2/radius/ip-pools.md

 ---
 # Radius | IP Pools

-Vista con las estadísticas y los datos del total de IPs usadas por el servicio Radius.
-Incluye las IPs privadas, públicas y de NAT.
+This view has the statistics and the number of IPs that are being used by the Radius service.
+It includes the private, public and NAT IPs.

 ![Radius IP Pools](@images/krill2/radius/0201.png)

-Muestra información estadística y también por host, IP concedida e IPs libres.
-Es posible ordenar por los campos de Framed IP, NAS, Username, Expiry Time, DeviceID y Pool Name.
+It shows statistical information and also by host, granted IP and free IPs.
+It is possible to order the gaps of Framed IP, NAS, Username, Expiry Time, DeviceID y Pool Name.

-Muestra una alarma dependiendo del porcentaje de IPs libres por cada Pool.
+It shows an alarm based on the free IPs' percentage for each Pool.

 <p align="center"><img src="@images/krill2/radius/0202.png" max-width=30% width=410;></p>